Starting the backup procedure

 4. In the window: What to back up - Select All information on this computer and click the Next button.

 5. In the Backup Type dialog, destination and name, in the Select backup location drop-down list, select the correct drive, where you want to save your backup.
-Check it out, whether the selected drive has sufficient free space.
+Check, whether the selected drive has sufficient free space.

 6. In the same window, in the Enter a name for this backup box, enter a filename for your archive.
 Click on the Next button, and then on Finish.